 Personal Equipment Needed: Personal climbing equipment including shoes, harness, chalk, helmet, personal anchor and belay/rappel equipment, hiking shoes, lunch, hydration, and appropriate clothing for climbing.

+(SOLD OUT!)
 HUGE DAYS WITH A LIGHT RACK with Madaleine Sorkin, presented by CAMP Technical Adventure Equipment